 Moving Forward with New Purpose

-As you begin to heal, think about ways to fill the emotional void left by your pet.
+As you begin to heal, think about ways to fill the emotional space left by your pet.
 This might mean finding a new hobby, volunteering, or spending more time with loved ones.
 Filling your days with meaningful activities can help you move forward.

 Considering Another Pet